-This specialization is part of the Master's programme Biomedical Engineering.
+The specialization imaging and in vitro diagnostics is part of the Master's programme Biomedical Engineering.

 Would you like to develop and improve techniques for visualizing and interpreting the processes in cells and bodies?
 Then you should opt for the track Imaging and in vitro Diagnostics.
 After finishing your studies, you could work as a researcher, engineer, advisor or (project) manager at a wide variety of organisations, such as innovative (medical) technology companies and research institutes.
 In the end, you will contribute to innovative developments that are aimed to benefit the healthcare industry.